©1960 Shamley Productions, Inc. All rights reserved.

 Play edition.
 The audio is very well done, but is given to very loud spots at points during the film, which tends

 to blare out everything else in the room. (not necessarily a bad thing).
-The image is affected in a minor way by
+The audio seems just a hair out of sync with

 MCA/Universal Home Video released a new version of Psycho in August 1988 (Catalog #: 11003).
 In May 1998 Universal